 - salt and fresh ground pepper to taste

-- Pour olive oil into the now vacated soup pot.
+- Pour olive oil into the soup pot.
 Chop onion, garlic, jalapeno and fennel.
 Heat oil over medium-high, and add chopped vegetables.
 Stir to coat and reduce heat to medium.
 Saute vegetables, stirring occasionally, until soft, golden and fragrant, about 15 minutes.

 - Slice greens into ribbons and add to soup pot.
 Stir until wilted, about 5 minutes.

 - Stir in diced tomatoes, tomato paste and anisette.
 Cover pot, reduce heat to low, let everything get happy together for about 15 minutes.
 Add the black-eyed peas and season generously to taste.

 - It's nice with crusty bread or quinoa.

 - Serves 6-8, keeps several days in the fridge (it's even freeze-able) and flavor improves over time.